spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 1. Select workloads in the Workloads Optimization list.
 2. From the Actions drop-down menu above the list, click **Detach Rule**.

->**Important**: If you encounter throttling or OOM events, we recommend detaching workloads from rules and rolling them in your cluster.
-Soon automatic rollbacks will be available.
+>**Important**: If you encounter any Kubernetes issues, we recommend detaching workloads from rules and rolling them in your cluster.

 ###   Delete a Right-Sizing Rule